moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/propagating_stages.rst

 Propagating Stages
 ##################

-| Propagators receive solutions from one neighbor state, solve a problem and then propagate the result to the neighbor on the opposite side.
+| Propagators receive solutions from one neighbor state, solve a problem, and then propagate the result to the neighbor on the opposite side.
 | Depending on the implementation, this stage can pass solutions forward, backward or in both directions.